bokeh/bokeh/docs/bokeh/source/docs/user_guide/output/jupyter.rst

 .. code-block:: python

+    import os
+    import urllib.parse

     def remote_jupyter_proxy_url(port):
         """
-        Callable to configure Bokeh's show method when a proxy must be configured.
+        Callable to configure Bokeh's serve method when a proxy must be configured.

         If port is None we're asking about the URL